Build Smarter Transportation for All

 Connecting Baltimore County through Smarter Transportation

-In Baltimore County, your zip code too often determines your access to opportunity.
-And the secret is—we’ve done this to ourselves.
-Because of our fear of connectivity, we’ve not only built limited access into Baltimore City, but we’ve never united the communities wrapping around our County.
+In Baltimore County, your zip code still determines far too much about your access to opportunity—and the truth is, we did this to ourselves.
+Our fear of connectivity carved limited access into Baltimore City and kept the communities wrapped around our County from ever linking together in a meaningful way.

-But this isn’t just about economic outputs.
-It’s about making life more affordable by providing access to high-quality jobs and giving each person an equal chance at dignity and decency.
-It’s about protecting green space, if not creating more, by reducing our reliance on cars.
-It’s about connecting the hearts of our communities and creating the ties that bind us as One County.
+But this isn’t only about transportation or economics.
+It’s about making life more affordable by connecting people to good jobs.
+It’s about ensuring every resident has a fair shot at dignity and decency.
+It’s about protecting—and expanding—our green spaces by reducing our reliance on cars.
+And ultimately, it’s about stitching together the hearts of our communities and building the bonds worthy of One County.

 While many major roads and transit systems are managed by the state, the Baltimore County Executive has the power—and, more importantly, the responsibility—to lead.
 That means shaping local policy, coordinating across agencies, advocating for our fair share and delivering a modern transportation system.